 Serve with coconut cauliflower rice for a low carb dinner.

-Get creative and serve with this fruit chaat for a balance of spice and fruity sweetness.
+Get creative and serve chicken tikka with this mango and pomegranate salad for a balance of spice and fruity sweetness.

 More Tandoori and Tikka Recipes